fazlehannan/fazlehannan/README.md

 ### 🔷 Research Interests & Long-Term Career Goals

-My current research interests lie in artificial intelligence, as I prepare to pursue doctoral (PhD) studies in this field.
-My long-term goal is to build a career in academia while engaging in research and development (R&D), contributing to the advancement of intelligent computing systems.
+My current research interests lie in the intersection of artificial intelligence & cybersecurity, as I prepare to pursue doctoral (PhD) studies in this field.
+My long-term goal is to build a career in academia while engaging in research and development (R&D), contributing to the advancement of intelligent & secure computing systems.

 ### 🔷 Currently Seeking